 That, anyway, is the project in the ideal.
 If it were to work as Lowe pictures it, it would be as innovative as it would be beneficial environmentally and educationally.
 But it raises questions.
 And school board members began raising them.
 Who’d pay for the construction of the facility?
 Lowe said his company would, without elaborating about the source of his capital, but the permitting would be done through the school district, which retains the rights to the land.
 What would happen to the facility if it fails?
 Not clear.
 Neither is it clear what Matanzas could possibly do with a facility as specific as one that has three deep water tanks in its guts.
 What about the sightliness of it all, board member Andy Dance asked?
 That would be dealt with as the facility progresses: Matanzas has land enough to accommodate discretion.

-More serious questions began to be Board members began to raise more serious questions, but not yet searchingly: if Lowe’s company were to get a deal with the district, it would set a precedent.
+Board members began to raise more serious questions, but not yet searchingly: if Lowe’s company were to get a deal with the district, it would set a precedent.
 Why should a coral-growing company get the benefit of land at taxpayers’ expense–essentially, a public subsidy–but not, say, a cattle-growing one, or a fern-growing one (both of which would have numerous educational applications, especially in a county with deep roots in agriculture: ask Dance) or, for that matter, a bank?
 The district has no policy or procedures in place to address such “partnerships,” which make appeals to local government’s frequent seductions by the concept of “private public partnerships,” however sketchy and risky the partnership.
 The seduction in Flagler County may be steamier–and riskier–given the county’s high unemployment rate and the district’s increasingly precarious financial condition.

 Lowe himself, beside the venture in the Caribbean, moved to Palm Coast in 1983, in the footsteps of his father, who’d been here since 1979.
 His father, the late Don Lowe, was a builder.
 Since 2002, Alan Lowe has owned Oceanus Dive Center, a scuba-diving school.
 It was located in the Staples shopping center.
 It moved to Marketplace Court off of Hargrove Grade.